Dry ice bomb

-A dry ice bomb is a simple explosive device.
-While their simplicity, ease of construction, high bursting pressure and loud noise make them appealing for recreational purposes, they can be unpredictable and dangerous.
-These bombs have led to many injuries and are illegal in many jurisdictions.
+A dry ice bomb is a simple explosive device consisting of dry ice and water in a sealed container.

 Overview

-Dry ice bombs are commonly made from a container such as a plastic bottle, water and dry ice.
-The bottle is partly filled with water.
-Chunks of dry ice are added and the container is closed tightly.
+Dry ice bombs are commonly made from simple materials such as a plastic bottle, water, and dry ice.
+The bottle is partly filled with water and pieces of dry ice are added with the container being closed tightly soon after.
 As the solid carbon dioxide warms, it sublimates to gas and the pressure in the bottle increases.
 Bombs typically rupture within 30 seconds to half an hour, dependent largely on the temperature of the air outside the bottle.
-A dry ice bomb may develop frost on its exterior prior to explosion.
-After explosion, it appears to have shattered, with the overall shape of the device intact.
+A dry ice bomb may develop frost on its exterior prior to exploding.

 Dangers

-Dry ice bombs may induce serious risks: